pranshupant/automate_daily_assessment/README.md

   * Automated the form completion and submission using Selenium.

-  * On successful submission of form a notification is sent to my Slack using a webhook.
+  * Wrote a script for sending a notification to my Slack using webhooks after successful submission of form.

   * Wrote a macro on the MacroDroid Android App to automatically accept the MFA prompts.